notpeelz/reshade-xhair/README.md

 ## How to Install (for any game)

 1. Install ReShade from [reshade.me](https://reshade.me)
-2. Click "Select game" and select your game executable (e.g. `steamapps/common/killingfloor2/Binaries/Win64/KFGame.exe` for Killing Floor 2)
+2. Click "Select game" and select your game executable
 2. Check the appropriate game rendering API.
 If you don't know which one to pick, try the "Direct3D 10/11/12" option.
 4. In the field that says "Enter ZIP download link to custom repository here", enter the following URL: `https://github.com/notpeelz/reshade-xhair/archive/master.zip`
 4. Exit the ReShade installer